Take Your Daughter to Work Day 2020 - 2021

-Date of Take Your Daughter to Work Day: Fourth Thursday of April
+Date of Take Your Daughter to Work Day: Always Fourth Thursday of April

-It 's popularity quickly sparked interest by the boys, who felt left out and were required to go to school for the day, while the girls "got the day off".
+The popularity of Take Your Daughters to Work Day quickly sparked interest by the boys, who felt left out and were required to go to school for the day, while the girls "got the day off".
 Over several years, more an more parents and employers made this opportunity available to boys as well as girls.
 While this takes away from the original intent to give more attention to adolescent girls, it has become a valuable and popular career day opportunity for girls and boys alike.

 As this day has evolved, it has taken on a number of names, including: